-Sue Bird is one of the greatest women’s basketball players of all time.
+Sue Bird is one of the greatest basketball players of all time.
 There is no sense in trying to debate that because it will fall on deaf ears.
-What the superstar point guard accomplished throughout her career is extraordinary, and her big bank account proves it.
+What the superstar point guard has accomplished throughout her career is extraordinary, and her big bank account proves it.

 Whether it has been in the WNBA with the Seattle Storm, overseas, or winning four Olympic gold medals, Bird's resume is almost too good to be true.
-She is an icon and role model who many young women inspire to be and her winning prowess is nothing short of legendary.
+She is an icon and role model who many young women inspire to be, and her winning prowess is nothing short of legendary.

-Sue Bird Playing Career
+Sue Bird's Basketball Career

 Suzanne Brigit Bird, whose birthplace is Syosset, New York, is the daughter of Herschel Bird and Nancy Bird.
-The American hooper started her career playing at AAU tournaments and at Syosset High School before transferring to Christ the King Regional High School, where she became an instant star.
+The American hooper started her career playing at AAU basketball tournaments and at Syosset High School before transferring to Christ the King Regional High School, where she became an instant star.

 Bird helped Christ the King go undefeated and win a state championship as she took home several awards, including New York Daily News Player of the Year and New York State Player of the Year.
 She also played in the WBCA High School All-America Game.